shivrsdev/rocketdb/README.md

 ```
 ./lit install
 ```
+Then change ```src/config.lua``` to include any sort of **secure** key that you want, there is a default example key in there, but it is suggested you do **not** use it for production.
 Finally, run the server:
 ```
 ./luvit src/main
 ```

 # Usage
-There are no libraries for RocketDB at the moment but here is how to use the cache with requests:
+There are no libraries for RocketDB at the moment but here is how to send requests to operate RocketDB.

 To get a value send a request of the sort:
 ```
 GET /api/myvariable